Chinese Communist Revolution: The Northern Expedition

-By 1926 the Kuomintang (KMT) had solidified their control over Guangdong province enough to rival the legitimacy of the Beiyang government based in Beijing.
+By 1926, the Kuomintang (KMT) had solidified their control over Guangdong enough to rival the legitimacy of the Beiyang government based in Beijing.
 After purging his opponents in the KMT leadership, Chiang Kai-shek was appointed Generalissimo of the National Revolutionary Army and set out to defeat the warlords one at a time.
 The campaign saw massive success against Wu Peifu in Hunan, Hubei, and Henan.
 Sun Chuanfang put up a stronger resistance, but popular support for the KMT and opposition to the warlords helped the National Revolutionary Army (NRA) make inroads into Jiangxi, Fujian, and Zhejiang.
 As the NRA advanced, workers in the cities organized themselves into left-leaning trade unions: in Wuhan, for example, more than 300,000 had joined trade unions by the end of the year.
 The All-China Federation of Labor (ACFL), founded by the Communists in 1925, reached 2.8 million members by 1927.

 At the same time as workers organized in the cities, peasants rose up across the countryside of Hunan and Hubei provinces, appropriating the land of the wealthy landowners, who were in many cases killed.
 Such uprisings angered senior KMT figures, who were themselves landowners, emphasising the growing class and ideological divide within the revolutionary movement.
 CCP leader Chen Duxiu was also upset, both from doubt in the peasants' revolutionary capabilities and fear that premature revolt would wreck the United Front.
 The KMT-CCP leadership dispatched prominent CCP cadre Mao Zedong to investigate and report on the nature of the unrest.
-Mao had returned from a previous visit to his rural home town personally convinced that the peasantry had revolutionary potential, and over the course of 1926 had established himself as an authority on rural issues while lecturing at the Peasant Training Institute.
+Mao had returned from a previous visit to his rural home town Shaoshan personally convinced that the peasantry had revolutionary potential, and over the course of 1926 had established himself as an authority on rural issues while lecturing at the Peasant Movement Training Institute.
 Mao spent just over a month in Hunan and published his report in March.
 Rather than condemning the peasant movement, his now-famous Hunan Report made the case that a peasant-led revolution was not only justified, but practically possible and even inevitable.
 Mao predicted that:

 In a very short time, in China's central, southern and northern provinces, several hundred million peasants will rise like a mighty storm, like a hurricane, a force so swift and violent that no power, however great, will be able to hold it back.
 They will smash all the trammels that bind them and rush forward along the road to liberation.
 They will sweep all the imperialists, warlords, corrupt officials, local tyrants and evil gentry into their graves.
 Every revolutionary party and every revolutionary comrade will be put to the test, to be accepted or rejected as they decide.
 There are three alternatives.
 To march at their head and lead them.
 To trail behind them, gesticulating and criticizing.
 Or to stand in their way and oppose them.
 Every Chinese is free to choose, but events will force you to make the choice quickly.